 Incredibly wide viewing angle for a consistent image from the sides.

-Not bright enough to overcome glare in a well-lit room.
+Lacks the SDR brightness needed to overcome glare in a bright room.

 Incredibly wide viewing angle for a consistent image from the sides.